iotexpert/p6sdk-st7789v-emwin-cyrtos-config/README.md

 #endif
 ```

 These files depend on emWin being part of your project.
 You must add them either manually or by using the library manager.
 Do not forget that in order to use the emWin library you need to add the correct component to your makefile.
+Also you need to add the RTOS for the Abstraction layer to use
 ```
-COMPONENTS=EMWIN_OSNTS
+COMPONENTS=EMWIN_OSNTS FREERTOS
 ```